 In 1899 Scott Joplin (1867-1917) published the ‘Maple Leaf Rag’.
 American music would never be the same.

-Over the course of his brief life he composed 44 original ragtime works, 1 ragtime ballet and 2 operas.
+Over the course of his brief life, he composed 44 original ragtime works, one ragtime ballet, and two operas.
 Joplin approached music as a discipline.
 Compositions were assembled as finished pieces – fully orchestrated and polished.
 They were not conceived as improvisational works with room for individual interpretation.
 Rags were, in their own way, equal in sophistication and compositional complexity to any other Classical work – and equally ridged in the intended performance technique.
 They did, however, beautifully capture the broad wave of American influences of the day.
 In all their compositional complexity, they still had the toe-tapping touch of the common man.
 They were wildly successful in sheet music form.

 Over the years there were a few revivals of ragtime, but nothing really stuck until the 1970s.
 Three events occurred that brought Ragtime back to the public consciousness:

-The New York Public Library released a 2-volume set of ‘The Collected Works of Scott Joplin’.
+The New York Public Library released a two-volume set of ‘The Collected Works of Scott Joplin.”
 This work helped bring Joplin’s music to the attention of current musicians.

 Ragtime is uniquely American.